larryschirmer/deep_rl_navigation/README.md

 In deep q-learning, a deep neural network takes the state of the environment and returns the expected value for all the actions in the environment's action space.
 The goal being for the agent to navigate to where the rewards are in the most efficient manor.

-The models handles this prediction with with a simple feedforward network written in pytorch.
+The models handles this prediction with a simple feedforward network written in pytorch.
 Using just a couple of linear layers with relu activation, the model is able to learn the relationship between the current state and the most valuable action to take.

 ```python
 # model.py Line: 7